 Scholarships are generally funds for students attending educational institutions for the purpose of study at the undergraduate or graduate level.
 They can be awarded based on merit, financial need, grades, community service, major, class level, city or county of residence, and more.

 Fellowships are generally funds for students (or non-students) for the purpose of professional or career development.
 They can support a variety of things, including study in a specific field, research to advance work on a particular issue, development of a new community-based organization or initiative, training to support a fellow’s growth, opportunities to further explore a particular field of work, and more.

 Invest in Yourself

-Fellowships can provide you with leadership and professional development, as well as financial compensation for your work.
+Furthermore, fellowships can provide you with valuable leadership and professional development experience.
 Think of them as excellent opportunities to explore career fields, while developing your skills and building networks to support your academic and professional goals.

 There are many scholarships and fellowships that do not require proof of citizenship.
-Use Immigrants Rising’s Scholarship and Fellowship Lists along with additional databases to identify those that you are eligible to apply for.
+Use Immigrants Rising’s List of Scholarships and Fellowships along with additional databases to identify the ones you are eligible to apply for.
 Our lists have about 500 scholarships and 100 fellowships open to undocumented folks, so there’s something out there for you!

 Use our Scholarship & Fellowship Search Chart to list the ones you are eligible for—including deadlines—and create an action plan today.